younsu-woo/reddit-sentiment-analysis/README.md

 ![Dashboard_Sentiment_Analysis](https://user-images.githubusercontent.com/10111217/230750792-8132cbe2-8557-4507-b7b8-c38af880b1e7.png)

 ## Future Analysis :high_brightness:
-1. Add a dropdown or input box where end user can input which subreddit to analyze sentiment analysis.
+1. Add a dropdown or input box where end user can specify which subreddit to analyze sentiment analysis.
 This allows for more of a versatile and user-friendly dashboard.

 2. Incorporate a date range feature to the analysis tool, which allows users to choose the desired date range.
 Having a more customizable dashboard allows for a better user experience.
 Maintaining scalability will be key when it comes to embedding additional tools in the dashboard.